wenceorg/phys52015/site/content/exercises/mpi-ring.md

 of data all the way round the ring: at each step, a process receives from the left and sends to the right.

 This is illustrated for five processes in the figure below.
+The accumulation happens in the red boxes, and the message at each step is shown by the arrow between processes.

 {{< manfig
     src="mpi-ring-reduction.svg"